 A typical 40W-equivalent LED light bulb, the Cree Standard 40W Replacement LED, uses just 6 watts of electricity to produce 450 lumens.
 That's nearly 75 lumens per watt.
 That's almost a 33 percent efficiency increase over the efficiency of the spiral CFL from GE.
 And it's nearly six times as efficient as the GE incandescent light bulb it's replacing.

 The more efficient a light bulb is, the more energy it saves.
 That helps cut down on the amount of energy that has to be produced, so it helps reduce greenhouse emissions and slow the warming of our atmosphere.
 It also reduces the amount of energy you use, which means that your monthly electric bill will be less.
-It may not be a lot, relative to your total bill, maybe, but it's still less than it would otherwise be.
-(See Saving Money on Your Lighting for more information on this.)
+It may not make a significant reduction in cost, relative to your total bill, but every decrease helps to make a difference.

 If you wanted to, you could install six 40 watt-equivalent LED light bulbs in place of each 40-watt incandescent bulb you replace and get nearly six times as much light for the same money.
-Or you could do what most of us do and replace the bulbs one-for-one, and save more than 80 percent of the money you were spending to power your lights.
+Or you can replace the bulbs one-for-one, and save more than 80 percent of the money you were spending to power your lights.